go-i2p/.github/profile/README.md

 Tunnels for gophers!

+I2P applications, libraries, and tools written in Go.

+### Go I2P library users: Notice of upcoming module path changes!

 ## Official source of I2P SAMv3 application development libraries:

-### Go SAMv3 library users: Notice of upcoming module path changes!

 The module path for the Go SAMv3 libraries is changing from my personal namespace(`eyedeekay`) to the `go-i2p` namespace.
 This will affect you when you update your SAMv3 library versions.